-The communications team at Helsinki City Museum will be happy to help you with any inquiries concerning the Tram Museum!
+The communications team at Helsinki City Museum will be happy to help you with any inquiries concerning the Burgher’s House Museum!

 Press releases and photos

 Use the STT Info service to subscribe to press releases (in Finnish).
-To subscribe to Helsinki City Museum’s releases, type “Helsingin kaupunginmuseo” under “Julkaisija” (Publisher).
+To subscribe to Burgher’s House Museum’s press releases, type “Helsingin kaupunki, kulttuurin ja vapaa-ajan toimiala” (City of Helsinki, culture and leisure section) under “Julkaisija” (Publisher).

 About Burgher’s House Museum